17 pictures of the stars enjoying playing the Dunhill Championship

-Dunhill Championship 2023 Celebs: 17 pictures of stars including Bill Murray enjoying the golf tournament
+Dunhill Championship 2023 Stars: 17 pictures of celebs enjoying the golf tournament before rain stopped play

 The stars have been swinging in Scotland this week.